judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-03-08-ouro-preto-brazil-travel-guide.markdown

 ---
 title:			Ouro Preto Brazil is the heart of Brazil, Revolution, and an economic explosion
 categories:		brazil
+tags:
+  - brazil
+  - historic sites
-tags:			brazil, historic sites, travel tips
+  - travel tips
 destination:	Ouro Preto
 excerpt:		Ouro Preto Brazil is the best preserved colonial city in South America.
 Today, it is a treasure of riches, architecture and revolutionary history.
 image:			/assets/images/2015/10/ouro-preto.jpg